phatak-dev/fresher-to-expert/README.md

 ## Acknowledgment
 This book is a effort of collaboration.
 This book is developed in open source spirit.
 Lot's of people helped right from the idea to the completion of book.

-A big thanks for the [Shasidhar](https://github.com/Shasidhar) and [Shashi Sagwan](https://github.com/Shashi-Sagwan) for their help in refining language of the book.
-Thanks for Hemalatha, Rose, [Swathi V](https://github.com/SwathiMystery) for their contribution.
+A big thanks to  [Shashidhar](https://twitter.com/shashidhares) and [Shashi Sagwan](https://github.com/Shashi-Sagwan) for their help in refining language.
+Thanks to Hemalatha, Rose, [Swathi V](https://github.com/SwathiMystery) for their contribution.
 Thanks to all my friends at [Zinnia Systems](http://zinniasystems.com/) for sharing their perspectives on the book.